 When it comes to bathrooms, two things are key to a successful design: privacy and personality.
-Bathrooms are one of the most private spaces in a home, and for good reason.
+Bathrooms are one of the most private spaces in a home and for good reason.
 It's where people start and end their days, express bodily functions, groom themselves, and sometimes reflect on their lives during a steamy shower or hot bath.
-The personality aspect and design of your bathroom says a lot about you, and your character.
+The personality aspect and design of your bathroom say a lot about you and your character.
 If you want a fun, brightly colored design, you are probably very perky and like for your surroundings to encourage your energetic outlook.
-People who want very subdued colors, clean lines, contemporary or Zen surroundings may have a very busy or stressful life, and want somewhere calm to get prepare for or get away from their hectic day.
-A traditional bathroom can seem either very feminine or very masculine (depending on which historic period you use do decorate the space), and may reflect a taste for the finer things, and a respect for formality.
+People who want very subdued colors, clean lines, and contemporary or Zen surroundings may have a very busy or stressful life, and want somewhere calm to get prepared for or get away from their hectic day.
+A traditional bathroom can seem either very feminine or very masculine (depending on which historic period you use to decorate the space), and may reflect a taste for the finer things, and a respect for formality.

 There are so many different bathroom design trends it would be impossible to cover them all, so here are some of the most popular:

-Showers have come a long way from just a quick way to get clean, now many showers are being updated to a spa like experience.
-Frameless shower doors in either 3/8″ or 1/2″ glass looks best, and can be left plain, or engraved with any design you choose.
-Multiple shower heads, groupings of jets, rain showers, and intricate control systems can be used to create a shower that is uniquely yours.
+Showers have come a long way from just a quick way to get clean, now many showers are being updated to a spa-like experience.
+Frameless shower doors in either 3/8″ or 1/2″ glass look best and can be left plain, or engraved with any design you choose.
+Multiple showerheads, groupings of jets, rain showers, and intricate control systems can be used to create a shower that is uniquely yours.

-Lighting in bathrooms needs to be bright, as most of the things going on there are task oriented.
+Lighting in bathrooms needs to be bright, as most of the things going on there are task-oriented.
 Recessed cans or interesting track lights on dimmers are good choices, as are sconces on each side of the vanity.
-In some magazines, they show chandeliers over bath tubs (which can be gorgeous), but be sure that your ceiling is high enough so that the installation passes code.
+In some magazines, they show chandeliers over bathtubs (which can be gorgeous), but be sure that your ceiling is high enough so that the installation passes the code.